Plugins Added to an Activity¶

 The plugins that are available depend on the specific activity type and whether the activity is used as a source or a target in the operation.
 The pipeline position of "pre" or "post" refers to whether the plugin is executed before the transformation ("pre") or after the transformation ("post").
 In addition, the version of the plugin is listed.

-To view details on each available plugin, hover over the column on the far right and click the plus icon to show more information:
+To view details on each available plugin, hover over the column on the far right and click the expand icon to show more information:

 - Details: Summary information about the plugin.